RocketChat/alexa-rocketchat/README.md

 ASK CLI will create the skill and the lambda function for you.
 The Lambda function will be created in ```us-east-1 (Northern Virginia)``` by default.

-1. Deploy the skill and the lambda function in one step by running the following command:
+1. Make sure you are at your `alexa-rocketchat` top level project directory, then deploy the skill and the lambda function in one step by running the following command:

 	```bash
 	$ ask deploy